Audi Sport unleashes the new RS Q8

 The new model is powered by a 4.0-litre V8 engine, which delivers an impressive 600 PS and 800 Nm of torque between 2,200 and 4,500 rpm.
 The turbocharged petrol engine with direct injection accelerates the new RS Q8 from 0 to 62 mph in just 3.8 seconds and to 124.3 mph in 13.7 seconds.
 It has an electronically limited top speed of 155.3 mph.

 Its 1-3-7-2-6-5-4-8 ignition sequence gives the 4.0 TFSI a sportily voluminous sound.
 As is typical for the RS models, the dual exhaust system features an impressive oval tailpipe on each side.
 The driver can influence the engine’s sound via the Audi drive select system.
-Standard on Carbon Black and Vorsprung trims, the RS sport exhaust system with black tailpipe trims offers an even sportier sound.
+Standard on Carbon Black and Vorsprung trim, the RS sport exhaust system with black tailpipe trims offers an even sportier sound.

 The bi-turbo V8 in the new RS Q8 combines maximum performance and high efficiency.
 Its mild-hybrid system (MHEV) is based on a 48-volt main electrical system.
 If the driver takes their foot off the accelerator at a speed between 34.2 to 99.4 mph, the drive management selects one of two solutions depending on the driving situation and the current setting of the Audi drive select dynamic handling system: The new RS Q8 recuperates or coasts for up to 40 seconds with the engine off.